Below is the training calendar, a list of online training opportunities, and information for training providers.

 For Training Providers

-Training providers need to complete the Training Approval Form if they would like their training to be reviewed for continuing education credits for operators.
+Training providers need to complete the Training Approval Form (4400-288) if they would like their training to be reviewed for continuing education credits for operators.
 The form should be emailed to the Operator Certification Program at DNROpCert@Wisconsin.gov, along with an agenda or brochure detailing start and end times and time taken for breaks and lunch.
 Please see the Training Approval Form Instructions for more information on completing the form.
 Note: Internet Explorer is the recommended browser for opening the Training Approval Request form.

 The training contact will receive an email within 14 days stating whether the training has been approved or denied for credits.
 If approved, the email will state the number of credits granted and for which certification type(s), the Training Approval ID, and the training approval expiration date.